paucablop/chemotools/get-started/training_pls_model.md

 - __Testing Dataset:__ Immerse yourself in the fermentation process through a time series of real-time spectra.
 For a comprehensive view, we've also included off-line HPLC measurements.

 For a deeper understanding of these datasets and their transformation of raw data into actionable insights, please refer to our comprehensive article: "Transforming Data to Information: A Parallel Hybrid Model for Real-Time State Estimation in Lignocellulosic Ethanol Fermentation."
 It's a journey into the world of data analysis, offering real-world applications.
+(Note that the data in the article and the one provided here do not correspond to the same fermentation).

 {: .note }
 > This is a step by step guide, that you should be able to run on your own computer.
 Just remember to install the ```chemotools``` package first using ```pip install chemotools```.